-My Louvre full tour is a tailor-made mixture of incredible art and masterpieces, ancient history, amazing architecture and all wrapped up in a rich story with a native Parisian tour guide.
+My Louvre extended tour is a tailor-made mixture of incredible art and masterpieces, ancient history, amazing architecture and all wrapped up in a rich story with a native Parisian tour guide.

 01 - The Coronation of Napoleon : a powerful painting with a complex story.

-02 - The Winged Victory : a Hellenistic majestic sculpture.
+02 - The Winged Victory : an iconic Masterpiece.

 03 - The Virgin of The rocks : a Da Vinci Masterpiece.

 I am Flora, a professional tour guide at the Louvre.
-With me, you can privatize and optimize your guided tour of Louvre to appreciate the Art that falls to your interests.
+With me, you can privatize and optimize your Advanced guided tour of Louvre.
+I will be your direct contact to prepare the tour.

 This is an enormous painting at almost 10 x 6 meters, that’s just over 20 x 32 feet.
 It uses every inch to match the scale and grandeur of the history it depicts — the rise of Napoleon as the Emperor of France.